 DISCUSSION

 Different estimation methods have their own unique set of pros and cons, which analysts must consider depending on the testing situation.
-Although the initial rationale for non-iterative PROX is no longer salient, given the increase in computing power over the past 30 years, there are instances when an IT department is unable to incorporate specialty software into an automated scoring system and non-iterative PROX provides a uniquely simple solution as it is easily computed in SQL.

-Limitations
+Although non-iterative PROX has been shown to work well when the distributional requirements are met, the impact of violations of these requirements is unknown.
+Results from this study help inform our understanding of the appropriate use of non-iterative PROX, particularly in continuous testing or adaptive testing where all item parameters are known.Limitations

 There are no R packages that estimate CMLE with fixed item parameters, so additional care must be taken with the interpretating the comparison of those estimates with other methods.
 Also, the decision to fix the number of items at 200 was made to ensure that the scope of the project was reasonable.
 Future research should consider the impact of test length.